jlu5/FileInsight/README.md

 # FileInsight

-FileInsight is a graphical file type identifier using libmagic (i.e. the Unix `file` command), Qt 5, and TrID as its backends.
+FileInsight is a Qt-based file type identifier using libmagic (i.e. the Unix `file` command), Qt 5, and TrID as its backends.
 It is written in C++ and has been tested to work on both Windows and Linux.

 ## Compilation / Installation

 ### Linux

-Linux installation is fairly straightforward, because the toolchain and dependencies can easily be fetched from most system repositories.
+Linux installation is fairly straightforward.
 For icon display, FileInsight will simply use the icon theme configured on your desktop.

-1) Install Qt 5's development suite, Qt Creator, and libmagic with its development files.
+1) Install Qt 5's development suite, Qt Creator, and libmagic's development files.
 On a Debian / Ubuntu system, this corresponds to `apt-get install qt5-default libmagic-dev qtcreator`.

-2) Compile the app with Qt Creator.
+2) Build the project with Qt Creator.

-3) Optionally, you can download TrID from http://mark0.net/soft-trid-e.html for the TrID backend.
-TrID is free for personal and non-commercial use, but is *NOT* under a FOSS license.
+3) Optionally, you can download and install TrID from http://mark0.net/soft-trid-e.html (the backend works by calling it as a subprocess).
+TrID is free for personal and non-commercial use, but is *NOT* free as in FOSS.

 ### Windows